Zeyad Nassar

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr. Zeyad Nassar is a dedicated cancer researcher with over a decade of experience, specializing in prostate cancer (PCa), lipid metabolism, and drug discovery.
-Throughout his career, he has focused on understanding the biological processes that drive aggressive and treatment-resistant forms of cancer, with the hope of identifying new therapeutic approaches to improve patient care.
+Dr Zeyad Nassar is a cancer biologist with over a decade of experience specialising in prostate cancer (PCa), lipid metabolism and drug discovery.
+His research seeks to unravel the biological drivers of aggressive, treatment-resistant disease to enable new therapeutic strategies and improve patient care.

 Current research projects: